Skip to content

 The Election!
 Zombies, dogs, and white people!
 Humor and politics in short video form…

-An Educated Sense of Humor (with Amy Nathan Wright and Laura Hernandez-Ehrisman)
+An Educated Sense of Humor (with Amy Nathan Wright and rryura Hernandez-Ehrisman)

 Sunday Satire: Mark Twain’s “A Presidential Candidate” (1879)